AUCOHL/DFFRAM/Readme.md

   </tr>

 </table>
+\* Values are based on original layout produced by teh compiler.
+OpenRAM macros are typically wrapped to be useful w/ automated PnR ASIC flows.

 ## Handcrafted
 Until the compiler is fully ready, you may harden pre-existing handcrafted designs using Openlane.
 Here is a high-level view of the improvement over RTL synthesis: